All Episodes

 It's one of the things that he's talking about here.

-Uh, and it's it's it's another reason.
+And it's another reason.

 Because I called it on soccer.

-And other people called and agreed and thought I was really on to something.
+And other people called and agreed and thought I was really onto something.

-So we put together uh a PSA.
+So we put together a PSA.

 We have two, actually, do we not?

-We have we have four.
+We have four.

 We have four PSAs that keep our own kids safe.

-Let's let's listen to a couple of them.
+Let's listen to a couple of them.

 And now a word from the National Keep Our Own Kids Safe campaign about the danger of soccer.